acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing.md

 things this file describes the other CommonJS packages that this package depends on.
 Packages must also follow a particular directory structure.

-The JavaScript modules which Jetpack provides are CommonJS modules, and they are collected into CommonJS packages.
+* The JavaScript modules which Jetpack provides are CommonJS modules, and they are collected into CommonJS packages.

-Similarly, the JavaScript components of a Jetpack add-on constitute one or more CommonJS modules, and a complete Jetpack add-on is a CommonJS package.
+* The JavaScript components of a Jetpack add-on constitute one or more CommonJS modules, and a complete Jetpack add-on is a CommonJS package.

 ![CommonJS translator](media/commonjs-translator.jpg)

-### Package specification ###
+## Package specification ##
 Since an add-on is a CommonJS package, the first file we will create is the package specification file.